karsumit94/andrewholsted.github.io/source/posts/2013-08-10-Goodbye-jekyll.html.markdown

 <%= yield %>
 ```

-Here's an example of a nested layout, post.erb , that I use for all my posts.
+Here's an example of a nested layout, post.erb, that I use for all my posts.
 The first line is the important part, with the regular yield statment coming where you wanted the content to be.
-I declare the layout in each posts' yaml front matter, which then renders the layout.erb, with this post.erb layout inside of it, and finally the post content rendered where the yield block is below.
+I declare the layout in each post's yaml front matter, which then renders the layout.erb, with this post.erb layout inside of it, and finally the post content where the yield block is below.

 ```erb
 <% wrap_layout :layout do %>